SchnyderKay/M324/README.md

 Jan is working alongside Jan to complete the database setup in the Dockerfile.
 Integration Tests:
 Jan is also working on implementing integration tests.
 These tests should be executed to validate the interactions between different components of the system.
-Integration Tests in Pipeline: He will integrate the automated execution of the tests within the CI/CD pipeline, ensuring that they are run during each build to catch issues early.
+Integration Tests in Pipeline: He will integrate the automated execution of the tests within the CI pipeline, ensuring that they are run during each build to catch issues early.
 Application Version 2 (Optional): Kay and Jan may also begin work on a second version of the application, depending on the progress of the pipeline setup.

 **Aryan:**